betalgo/openai/Readme.md

         Messages = new List<ChatMessage>
         {
             ChatMessage.FromSystem("You are an image analyzer assistant."),
-            ChatMessage.FromVisionUser(
+            ChatMessage.FromUser(
-                new List<VisionContent>
+                new List<MessageContent>
                 {
-                    VisionContent.TextContent("What is on the picture in details?"), VisionContent.ImageBinaryContent(
+                    MessageContent.TextContent("What is on the picture in details?"), MessageContent.ImageBinaryContent(
                         binaryImage,
                         ImageStatics.ImageFileTypes.Png,
                         ImageStatics.ImageDetailTypes.High